 - Case Study: Postmates

 - Step by Step Tutorial

 - Concluding Note

-This model is based on the traditional system of food delivery.
-These startups that are based on the aggregator model act as the third party who manage the consumers and the restaurants in the vicinity.
-They provide a platform for the consumers to browse through a great number of cuisines and restaurants.
-As a third party the food delivery app aggregators provide support for ordering and offer exposure to the restaurants.
 The consumer can explore the menus, reviews, ratings, and prices only after registering on the app, and then place their order.
 After the confirmation of the order, the information is passed on to the restaurant by the aggregator and then the food is sent out for delivery.
 The dispatch and delivery of the food here is taken care of entirely by the restaurant itself.
-Apps like Zomato fall under this category.
+Apps like Grub Hub and Just Eat fall under this category.

 3. Features of a perfect on-demand food delivery app

 So what is it that is needed to build a food delivery app like UberEats?
 There are a number of common features that determine the future performance and success of the app.

 Data is the real king here as it is the one thing that attracts themost users.
 The more menus, cuisines, restaurants, ingredients, nutritional content, calories, delivery times, restaurant addresses they have, the more interested and engaged a user is going to be.
 It is this information that helps the consumers make their mind up about what they would like to order.
 In this day and age of technical revolution, all this information and other details can be accessed through API used in the mobile apps.